gcpcscol/ktk/README.md

     file: "/home/user/.kube/tkcompleted"
     maxage: 43200
   tabprefix: "☸>>"
+  gradient:
+    name: Spectral
+    reverse: false
+    darken: true
+  oh-my-posh:
+    file: "/home/user/.config/oh-my-posh/theme.json"
 ```

 - kubetmp: folder where temporary kubeconfig files are copied.
 - separator: separation between namespace and cluster name in the
   cache file and in the search.
+- completion:

--   completion→file: name of the cache file for the namespace search.
+  - file: name of the cache file for the namespace search.

--   completion→maxage: Duration of cache validity in seconds.
+  - maxage: Duration of cache validity in seconds.
 - tabprefix: prefix in the tab name, e.g. `☸>>kube-system::prod`.
+- gradient:
+  - name: choose your gradient colors from [Colorous](https://crates.io/crates/colorous).
+  - reverse: reverse color gradient.
+  - darken: if true, darkens the color of the inactive tab, otherwise inverts the color.- oh-my-posh: (optional)
+  - file: oh-my-posh configuration file path

 ### Common settings for clusters